hapax/hapax.github.io/assets/teaching.md

 by a factor of $4 = 2^2$, and place $4$ copies side by side, before adding to the $n = 1$ result.
 Now the maximum length of a good subinterval is $2^{-2} = 1/4$.
-We can continue in this fashion, iteratively building up what is called the *blancmange function*, since it resembles the jellied mounds of the French dessert.
+We can continue in this fashion, iteratively building up a fractal called the *blancmange function*, since it resembles the jellied mounds of the French dessert.
 At step $n$, we shrink the original triangle by a factor of $2^n$,